Phase coding semi-quantum key distribution system based on the Single-state protocol: Experiment and Results

 When the pulses return to Bob, he randomly chooses to measure them in either the Z basis or the X basis.
-If Bob chooses the Z basis measurement, he does not apply voltage to PM2.
-If Bob chooses the X(+) measurement, he applies $\frac{\pi }{2}$ phase modulation to ${P_F}$.
-In this case, PM2 is driven by a pulse signal with a repetition frequency of 100MHz and a voltage of 2.81V, generated by SS2.
-If Bob chooses the X(-) measurement, he applies $ - \frac{\pi }{2}$ phase modulation to ${P_F}$.
-PM2 is driven by a pulse signal with a repetition frequency of 100MHz and a voltage of -3.23V.
+If Bob chooses the Z basis measurement, he drives PM2 with a voltage of 0.
+If Bob chooses the X measurement, he applies $\frac{\pi }{2}$ phase modulation to ${P_F}$.
+In this case, PM2 is driven by a pulse signal with a repetition frequency of 100MHz, generated by SS2.
+Here, in order to avoid the inconsistency in the detection efficiency and to balance the response counts of the two detectors, we further perform $ - \frac{\pi }{2}$ phase modulation on ${P_f}$.
 In our system, Bob employs two phase modulators to achieve encoding and decoding functions, aiming to reduce modulation complexity.
 In future practical applications, through optimizing system design and improving the accuracy of electrical signals, it will be possible to achieve the aforementioned functions with only one phase modulator.

-According to the discussion in the Sect.2, if Alice chooses the SIFT (0) operation and Bob chooses the Z basis measurement, the pulse will enter SPD1 due to interference along the circulator.
-If Alice chooses the SIFT (1) operation and Bob chooses the Z basis measurement, the optical pulse will enter SPD2.
-If Alice chooses the CTRL operation and Bob chooses the X(+) measurement, the pulse will enter SPD2 due to interference along the circulator.
-When Alice chooses the CTRL operation and Bob chooses the X(-) measurement, the pulse will enter SPD1.
+If Alice chooses the SIFT(0) operation and Bob chooses the Z basis measurement, the light pulse will reverse into PMCIR and then into SPD1 because of the interference of PMBS.
+If Alice chooses the SIFT(1) operation and Bob chooses the Z basis measurement, the light pulse will enter SPD2.
+If Alice chooses the CTRL operation and Bob chooses the X measurement, the pulse will enter SPD2.

-\section{Results and discussion}
+\subsection{Results and discussion}